osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 ## Map during navigation

-You can find out how the map behavior changes during navigation in OsmAnd app in the article [Map during Navigation](../navigation/map-during-navigation.md).
+You can find out how the map behavior changes during navigation in OsmAnd app in the article [Configure map screen](../navigation/guidance/map-during-navigation.md).

 <Tabs groupId="operating-systems">